npge/npge/API.md

     consisting of gaps and non-gaps, representing a row from alignment.
  - `BlockSet` is a collection of `Block`s.
-A `BlockSet` can be a nucleotide pangenome is it satisfies the nucleotide pangenome criteria.
+A `BlockSet` can be a nucleotide pangenome if it satisfies the nucleotide pangenome criteria.
     `BlockSet` keeps collection of
     sequences used in its `Fragment`s.